Gravitational effects in birefringent quantum electrodynamics: Bound states and spectrum of hydrogen

 which properly recovers the standard first order hyperfine structure, see the left of fig. \ref{fig:boat1}.
 From (\ref{eq:xisa}) and (\ref{eq:xisb}), we see that this standard splitting is now stretched to

-for ray-optically invisible deviations from a Lorentzian spacetime.
+for weak area metric deviations of the background geometry from a Lorentzian spacetime.
 Note that the stretching factor can be both larger and smaller than unity.
 This reveals a modification of the hyperfine splitting $\Delta E_\text{ hfs}$, but yields not a qualitatively new effect, see the middle of fig. \ref{fig:boat1}.

 Qualitatively new, however, is the splitting of the triplet states, induced by the cubic root in \cref{eq:xisb}.
 The real, symmetric and tracefree perturbation components $\widehat{E}^\mu{}_\nu$ feature only two invariant perturbation degrees of freedom, while the remaining three encode the spatial orientation of the eigenbasis, but do not affect the energy levels of the hydrogen atom.
 This can be deduced from the fact that $\text{det }\widehat{E}$ as well as $\text{tr }\widehat{E}^2$ can be written completely in terms of the eigenvalues of $\widehat{E}$.
 Doing so, one also quickly sees that $(\text{tr }\widehat{E}^2)^3 \geq 54(\text{det }\widehat{E})^2$, where equality holds when two eigenvalues coincide.
 The expression under the cubic root thus takes values in the entire complex plane, up to the fact that the sign of the imaginary part is determined by the choice of sign for the square root.
 Precisely this sign, however, is irrelevant, since only the real part of the three cubic roots contributes to (\ref{eq:xisb}).
 Picturing the cubic root as an equilateral triangle in the complex plane, whose corners are projected onto the real axis, it is evident that the unweighted average of the three levels remains unaltered, since the sum of the three possible roots adds up to zero.
 Orientation and size of the mentioned equilateral triangle correspond to the two effective degrees of freedom of $\widehat{E}^\mu{}_\nu$, see the prototypical situation on the right of fig. \ref{fig:boat1}.